BenAptus/EstherBot/README.md

-# EstherBot built using the Smooch Bot example
+# BOLINBOT is based on Estherbot, an improvement to the Smoochbot example code
-If you want a slightly more sophisticated setup and are comfortable using the console then go see the original here: https://github.com/smooch/smooch-bot-example
+This bot is an improvement in design, flow, and conversation to Estherbot.
+Check out the original steps below!

 Or if you want to test out EstherBot live go say hi on your platform of choice: http://estherbot.com